freedomofpress/securedrop/docs/admin.rst

 Congratulations!
 You have successfully set up a journalist on SecureDrop.
-Make sure the journalist remembers their username and password and always has their 2 factor authentication device in their possession when they attempt to log in to SecureDrop.
+Make sure the journalist remembers their username and passphrase and always has their 2 factor authentication device in their possession when they attempt to log in to SecureDrop.

 .. |SecureDrop main page|